Personal Immigration

 3. Returning Sponsors/Partners: Financial Requirements for Overseas Sponsors Returning to the UK

-Where the applicant’s partner is returning with the applicant to the UK to work, they must meet 2 requirements, one of which is forward facing, the other is backward facing.
+Where the applicant’s partner is returning with the applicant to the UK to work, they must meet two requirements to rely on Category A, one of which is forward facing, the other is backward facing.

-Both the current employment and prospective employment must have a gross annual salary or income which equals or exceeds the level relied upon in the application (currently £29,000).
+Both the current employment and prospective employment must have a gross annual salary or income which equals or exceeds the level relied upon in the application, currently £29,000 where that threshold applies.

 Less than 6 months with current employer or variable income – person residing in the UK